Logistic Regression in Machine Learning: Python Example

 How does Logistic Regression work?

-In logistic regression, the core operation is the transformation of input data into a probability value, and this is achieved using the sigmoid function.
+In logistic regression, the core operation is transforming input data into a probability value, which is achieved using the sigmoid function.
 The “why” behind this process is rooted in the goal of logistic regression: to predict the probability of a binary outcome (yes/no, true/false, 1/0).
-Unlike linear regression that outputs continuous values, logistic regression is used when the output is categorical.
-The output in logistic regression needs to represent a probability, which must lie between 0 and 1.
+Unlike linear regression which outputs continuous values, logistic regression is used when the output is categorical.
+The output in logistic regression needs to represent a probability that a sample belongs to each of the classes.

 The sigmoid function, also known as the logistic function, is a special mathematical equation that transforms any real-valued number into a value between 0 and 1.
 It’s given by: